|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Soaking the mushrooms takes a little bit of preparation, but putting the rest of the dish together is super quick and easy.
-They can also be assembled ahead of time and kept in the refrigerator until you are ready to heat them up and serve!
+Soaking the mushrooms does take a little bit of preparation and forethought, but putting the rest of the dish together is quick and easy.
+The mushrooms can also be assembled ahead of time and kept in the refrigerator until you are ready to heat them up and serve.

 - 1/4 cup whole milk